alibaba-damo-academy/RynnRCP/README.md

 - Copy the three parameters (`product_key`, `device_name`, `device_secret`) from the robot device activation page and configure them in the `rcp_framework/robots/so100/config/device_config.yaml` file (the parameters http_url/endpoint_mqtt/endpoint_websocket do not need modification).

 ### Camera Node
-- Insert a front-angle camera, corresponding to the camera name `observation.images.front`, and execute `ls /dev/video*` to check the device number, for example, `/dev/video0`.
+- Insert a front-angle camera, corresponding to the camera name `observation.images.front`.
+On Linux, execute `ls /dev/video*` to check the device number, for example, `/dev/video0`, and fill it in the `device` field.
+On macOS, simply enter the corresponding device ID, for example, `0`.
-- Insert a wrist-angle camera, corresponding to the camera name `observation.images.wrist`, and execute `ls /dev/video*` to check the device number, for example, `/dev/video2`.
+- Insert a wrist-angle camera, corresponding to the camera name `observation.images.wrist`, On Linux, execute `ls /dev/video*` to check the device number, for example, `/dev/video2`, and fill it in the `device` field.
+On macOS, simply enter the corresponding device ID, for example, `2`.
 - Fill in the device numbers in the camera configuration file `rcp_framework/robots/so100/config/cameras.yaml`.
 - It is recommended that **at least one of the two cameras is connected directly to the USB port of the host**.
 Based on experience, if both cameras are used through a hub, it may lead to operational issues.